-- single-spaced, single column per page, and 1-inch margins on all sides - Times New Roman 11 font. - Figures and tables should be placed at the end of the document and do not count toward the five-page limit.
+- Single-spaced, single column per page, and 1-inch margins on all sides - Times New Roman 11 pt. font. - Figures and tables placed inline with the main text, numbered in the same order in which they are referenced, and accompanied with a descriptive caption (figure captions and tables do not count toward the word limit).